Tiny-Turo/The-Shooting-Game/documents/RFC.md

 ### Bullet Class

 For the bullet class there will be the most variation, some bullets may explode, some may bounce everywhere.
 Each bullet type will have their own class, unless bullets are simmilar and can be built off eachother.
 They will have a function that will run when they are shot, and one which will run each frame.

+When shot it will be given a `power` number to indicate how much damage it will do - it is also up to the bullet code what else to do with the `power` number.

 The info of from where the bullet shot and which direction, then each client will update each bullet and check each collision.